 It becomes a problem only when it occurs during most sexual interactions.
-Studies show that about 40% of men are troubled by this problem on more then an occasional basis.
+Studies show that about 40% of men are troubled by this problem on more than an occasional basis.
 The effects of rapid ejaculation can be detrimental on relationships.
 Usually rapid ejaculation has psychological reasons.
 Physical origins are rare.

 Some men with premature ejaculation report hypersensitivity to some parts of their penis.
-Those men may find relief with applying a topical anaesthetic to such sensitive penile areas, either delivered as a cream, spray or gel.
+Those men may find relief with applying a topical anaesthetic to these sensitive penile areas, either delivered as a cream, spray or gel.
 Other men, who repeatedly experience unsatisfying erections or inability to maintain erections during their sexual act may benefit from obtaining a prescription of PDH5 inhibitor drugs, such as Viagra, Cialis or Levitra.

 ERECTILE DYSFUNCTION AND IMPOTENCE

-Impotence is the inability to achieve or maintain penile erections sufficient to complete satisfactory intercourse.
+Impotence is an inability to achieve or maintain penile erections sufficient to complete satisfactory intercourse.
 In an estimated 10% of complete impotence, erections may not be achieved at all.
 Ejaculation and pleasure feelings are typically not affected.